Smartwyre/sre-interview-test/README.md

 # SRE interview repo

-- Please fork this repo
+- Each folder will have it's own instructions on what you need to do achieve.
-- Each folder will have it's own instructions, but these will usually be in the form of a PR
+- Please send your answers via email with the repo attached as a zip file.

-Important: do not try to complete this during the interview you will ot have enough time.
+Important: do not try to complete this during the interview you will not have enough time.